tburke9891/OktaVault/Questions.md

-[!When authenticating users sourced from an application, where could the authentication process take place?]
-Within an external directory or within Okta.
+[!When authenticating users sourced from an application, where could the authentication process take place?]- Within an external directory or within Okta.
 [!In Okta user profiles, you CANNOT modify any of the base attributes.]
 False